SysPoe/TRAX/README.md

 # TRAX - TransLink Rail (GTFS) API eXtended

 TRAX is a high-level TypeScript/Node.js API for accessing and working with TransLink's Queensland Rail services data, including both static GTFS and realtime updates.
 It provides powerful data augmentation, caching, and express/passing stop calculations for advanced timetable and live train information.
+TRAX is a high-level TypeScript/Node.js API for accessing and working with TransLink's Queensland Rail services data, including both static GTFS and realtime updates.
+It provides powerful data augmentation, caching, and express/passing stop calculations for advanced timetable and live train information.

 ## Features